-have ZTNA as top spending priority within SASE

-Almost half (42%) of survey participants told us that zero-trust network access (ZTNA) was their top spending priority within SASE.
+have ZTNA as top spending priority within SASE Almost half (42%) of survey participants told us that zero-trust network access (ZTNA) was their top spending priority within SASE.
 This finding highlights how adaptability, a context-aware state, and continuous access are increasingly viewed as primary benefits of SASE.
 Behind ZTNA came cloud firewall capabilities at 23% of respondents.

-At least a quarter of IT security budgets reserved for SASE

-Most (55%) respondents told us that they intend to prioritize 25%-75% of their future IT security budget on SASE.
+At least a quarter of IT security budgets reserved for SASE Most (55%) respondents told us that they intend to prioritize 25%-75% of their future IT security budget on SASE.
 CISOs wouldn't be setting aside this amount of budget if they didn't view SASE as urgent and critical for their enterprises going forward.

+their future IT security budget on SASE

+ZTNA

+2% Other

+SURVIVAL GUIDE

 Top Spending Priority within SASE (among those who have adopted, have plans to adopt or are investigating SASE)

 Zero-trust network access (ZTNA) is the top spending priority within SASE.

 SASE Survey Results

-Convergence and complexity as top SASE drivers
+SURVIVAL GUIDE Convergence and complexity as top SASE drivers